 In the light of the Preamble and the whole 1987 Philippine Constitution, we, the Filipino people, are the sovereign authority in the government.
 This democratic government is known to be of the people, by the people, and for the people.
 That is a significant fact that every single Filipino citizen should know and live with.
 If we want unity in the country, we have to realign our loyalty, decolorize our identity, untag our label, obey our law, and educate our people.

 Realign Our Loyalty

 We are in conflict because we give our loyalty to a single person or a group of people.
 We forget that we are the ones giving power to them.
 Bestowing our fidelity to a politician or a political party can blind our reasoning and national priorities.
-Give our loyalty back to our country and only support the ones who have a genuine heart for our motherland, not with the ones who have personal interest.
+We have to give our loyalty back to our country and only support the ones who have a genuine heart for our motherland, not with the ones who have personal interest.

 Decolorize Our Identity

 Instead of identifying yourself as a red, yellow, blue, or white, embrace the four colors of our Philippine flag.
 Unity knows no color and boundaries whether by local ethnicity or political identity.
 We should hold on to the white triangle in our national flag that symbolizes liberty, equality, and fraternity.
 In this way, we will have an identical singularity as a nation but not to the extent of compromising our ideologies or encouraging fascism to reign over us.